 Security experts are giving Amazon Web Services (AWS) faint praise for its updated "Overview of Security Processes" white paper, released late last week.
-Earlier
+Earlier versions of the document also came in for sharp criticism, and while this update has much more information, it still doesn't appear very convincing.

 In the final analysis, security through obscurity will backfire on AWS.